fight233/DThouse_cxd/documentation20/en/12.taos-sql/docs.md

 **Tips**:

-1. TDengine is case-insensitive to English characters in SQL statements and automatically converts them to lowercase for execution.
+1. DThouse is case-insensitive to English characters in SQL statements and automatically converts them to lowercase for execution.
 Therefore, the user's case-sensitive strings and passwords need to be enclosed in single quotation marks.
 2. Avoid using BINARY type to save non-ASCII type strings, which will easily lead to errors such as garbled data.
 The correct way is to use NCHAR type to save Chinese characters.
 3. The numerical values in SQL statements are treated as floating or integer numbers, depends on if the value contains decimal point or is in scientific notation format.
 Therefore, caution is needed since overflow might happen for corresponding data types.
 E.g., 9999999999999999999 is overflowed as the number is greater than the largest integer number.
 However, 9999999999999999999.0 is treated as a valid floating number.